 As a historian of modern South Asia, my research and teaching interests bring together the fields of migration studies, diplomatic history, and imperial and global history.
-I am interested in critical, bottom-up approaches to diplomatic history: my work locates histories of migration across the Indian Ocean and beyond as central to the making of postcolonial diplomacy.
+I am interested in critical, bottom-up approaches to diplomatic history and international relations: my work locates histories of migration across the Bay of Bengal and Indian Ocean as central to the making of postcolonial diplomacy.

-Drawing on my doctoral thesis, I am currently working on a book manuscript provisionally titled Afterlives of Indenture: ‘Undesirable’ Migrants and the Making of Indian Diplomacy.
-The book will provide an alternative framework for Indian diplomatic history by recovering the figure of the migrant and foregrounding histories of indenture and the regulation of mobility as intrinsic to postcolonial Indian diplomacy.
-It argues that Indian notions of the ‘international’ realm were shaped by the journeys of migrants and therefore remained a space of anxiety where it sought to renegotiate the ‘shame’ of the 'coolie'.
+I am currently working on a book provisionally titled Coolie Migrants and the Making of Indian Diplomacy (forthcoming with Hurst).
+The book provides an alternate framework for Indian diplomatic history by recovering the figure of the 'coolie' migrant - foregrounding histories of indenture and the regulation of mobility as intrinsic to postcolonial Indian diplomacy.
+It argues that Indian notions of the ‘international’ realm were shaped by the journeys of migrants and therefore remained a space of anxiety defined by a caste-coded paranoia over the mobility of the ‘coolie’.

 My research interests are shaped by my interdisciplinary training in history and international relations.
 I am especially interested in critical approaches to diplomatic history and histories of caste, migration, and mobility.
 My Modern Asian Studies article exploring the history of India's postcolonial passport regime through its efforts to prevent the mobility of ‘lower’ caste and class migrants received an honourable mention for the 'Best Article' award (2024) by the Diplomatic Studies Section of the International Studies Association.

-My research is also concerned with foregrounding the category of caste in international histories of South Asia.
-As part of this focus, I am co-editing a special issue on 'Caste and Diplomacy' along with Pavan Kumar (Delhi University) and Vineet Thakur (Leiden University) for the Hague Journal of Diplomacy.
-With my colleague Medha (Shiv Nadar University), I am currently working on a project that problematises the uncritical use of the term 'pariah' as a conceptual category in international relations and diplomacy.
-My recent research is also focused on radical histories of the Tamil diaspora and their conceptualisation of anti-caste resistance in the international realm.
+My research is also concerned with addressing the neglect/complicity over caste in studies of diplomacy and international relations.
+I am co-editing a special issue on 'Caste and Diplomacy' along with Pavan Kumar (Ambedkar University) and Vineet Thakur (Leiden University) for the Hague Journal of Diplomacy.
+With my colleague Medha (Shiv Nadar University), I have completed work on an article that problematises the uncritical use of the term 'pariah' as a conceptual category in international relations and diplomacy.

 My research-led approach to teaching at Exeter covers various aspects of modern and postcolonial history.
 I foreground a range of primary sources including music, cinema, oral history, poetry, archival documents, and material culture as key avenues through which to examine modern history in general and South Asian history in particular.
-In the 2022-23 term, I am offering the module Body, Border, Partition: Understanding Violence in South Asia which examines the Partition of colonial India and the violent carving of its borders through archival documents, cinema, literature, memoirs, photographs, oral histories, maps, and music,
+I offer the module Body, Border, Partition: Understanding Violence in South Asia which examines the Partition of colonial India and the violent carving of its borders through archival documents, cinema, literature, memoirs, photographs, oral histories, maps, and music.

 In my previous role as a Teaching Fellow at the University of Edinburgh, my course India: Raj, Rebellion and Ryot, which traces the history of India from 1700 to 1947, was nominated for the 'Outstanding Course award' in 2021 as part of the Edinburgh University Students ’ Association teaching awards.